SriD647/Unit-1-Project--Whack-A-Mole/README.md

 # **Welcome to Whack-A-Mole**

 ## **Game description**
 Your lawn has been swarmed by hungry moles and the only way to get rid of them is to use a mallet and start whackin!
 The game board is designed to look like a section of your lawn.
 It has has 9 evenly sized circles in the center, from which the moles will appear and disappear at random in less than a split second.
-The objective of the game is for the player to whack at least 10 moles with the mallet before the 10 second countdown ends.
+The objective of the game is for the player to whack at least 10 moles with the mallet before the countdown ends.
 A message will appear at the end of the round to indicate whether the player has won or lost.
 The game board also consists of a start button (to start a round), a reset button (to reset the game), a score board (to display current score), a timer (to show the time remaining in the round), and a cursor with the image of a mallet (used to whack the moles).

-There is also three buttons (easy, medium, and hard) to be able to choose different levels of difficulties.
+There is also three buttons (easy, medium, and hard) to be able to choose from different levels of difficulties.
+These levels determine the length of the round and the speed of the mole.
+The harder the round, the greater is the speed of the mole, and lower is the length of the round.
+This is to make it harder to whack the moles.

 ## **Screenshots**
 <img src=https://i.imgur.com/A28nsQi.png width=60% height=60%>